Doctors Note Logo

 This is common.
 It is treatable.
 And it is worth addressing.

 Start with small changes.
 Evaluate your stress, light exposure, schedule, and caffeine intake.
-If you're unsure where to begin, using a Sleep Deprivation symptom checker can help you identify patterns and understand whether insufficient sleep is contributing to how you feel.
+If you're unsure where to begin or want to understand whether ongoing Sleep Deprivation is contributing to how you feel, a quick assessment can help you identify patterns and get clarity on your next steps.

 And most importantly: if sleep problems persist, worsen, or come with other concerning symptoms, speak to a doctor.
 Persistent insomnia can sometimes signal underlying medical or mental health conditions that deserve proper care.